nfurfaro/Password-Forge-App/README.md

 ##Tests

-Testing is a work in progress for this project, and uses Selenium-webdriver, Mocha and Chai.
+Testing is a work-in-progress for this project, and uses Selenium-webdriver, Mocha and Chai.

 * Selenium-Webdriver(http://www.seleniumhq.org/)
 * Mocha (https://mochajs.org/)